QubesOS/qubes-doc/Multi-factorAuthentication.md

     Done!

- 5. Create similar scripts for other services you use, and enjoy the security and ease of quickly generating TOTP tokens from a Qubes VM command-line:
+ 5. Create similar scripts for other services you use, and enjoy the security and ease of quickly generating TOTP tokens right from your Qubes VM
+    command-line:

         [user@mfa ~]$ ./github
         495272